AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

    - Language defines meaning formally

-* Allowed in contexts in which the compiler must be able to verify properties
+* Allowed in contexts in which compiler must be able to verify properties
-* Content restrictions on predicate are thus necessary
+* Content restrictions on predicate are necessary

 --------------------------------------
 Allowed Static Predicate Content (1)